airfranceklm/sdd-webflux-workshop/README.md

 This sample project can be used to experiment with the features provided by Spring & Reactor, so if you have some time remaining then define what you would like to experiment with and try it out!

+### WebClient

+An example of Spring's WebClient can be found [here](src/main/java/com/afkl/tecc/lopi/LopiWebClientExample.java), start it after the server has been started.

 ## Conclusion

 We hope you found this workshop useful and that it has sparked your interest in using Spring WebFlux & Reactor.
 The solution